Hunting Island State Park – Beaufort County, South Carolina

 South Carolina | SC Picture Project | Beaufort County Photos | Hunting Island State Park

-Hunting Island is susceptible to erosion.
+Hunting Island is susceptible to erosion, as evidenced by the lighthouse’s relocation a mile inland in 1889.
+The move spared the lighthouse from a shrinking shoreline, as that mile is now gone.
 According to Friends of Hunting Island, each year approximately 15 feet of sand wash away from the beach.
 Hurricane damage from 2004 also drastically affected the shoreline, making Hunting Island one of the most quickly eroding beaches on the East Coast.

 Hunting Island State Park Info

 Address: 2555 Sea Island Parkway, Hunting Island, SC 29920

 Hunting Island State Park Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Hunting Island State Park, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!